jbuchermn/pywm/STATUS.md

     -> Usable
-    -> Weird behaviour when "Save as" dialog is too large, can only clikc "Cancel" not "Save" -> Mouse clicks missing in fullscreen YT, seems to be related to scaling
+    -> Weird behaviour when "Save as" dialog is too large, can only clikc "Cancel" not "Save" -> Mouse clicks missing in fullscreen YT, seems to be related to scaling -> Opening a second Chrome window does not work

 * IntelliJ (XWayland)
     -> Usable